JTSipowicz/ProjectSnakeSolver/README.md

   which records its own states (in some sort of way) with intention of recording instances of error.

+*Which suite are we programming this is?*

+Google Colab

 *What are the steps it takes to make a game of Snake in Python?*

+1. Establist Connection with Google Colab in Google Drive Directory
-1. Install appropriate libraries (Pygame)
+2. Install appropriate libraries (Pygame)
-2. Create a game Screen
+3. Create a game Screen
-3. Create the Snake object
+4. Create the Snake object
-4. Make the Snake move.
+5. Make the Snake move.
-5. Make sure it says 'Game Over' when the Snake hits the boundary edge.
+6. Make sure it says 'Game Over' when the Snake hits the boundary edge.
 7. Add the presence of Food
 8. Increasing the Length of the Snake
 9. Make sure it says 'Game Over' when the Snake hits it's tail.